 Is there a better combo than chocolate and peanut butter??
 We love just about everything that is made with these ingredients.
 Who doesn’t, right???
-So, we felt it was time to create a chocolate and peanut butter Macaron recipe with you!
+So, we felt it was time to create Chocolate Peanut Butter Cup Macarons recipe with you!

 These French Macarons are filled with a luscious chocolate pastry cream in the center, surrounded by the best peanut butter frosting you will ever eat!
 All this goodness sandwiched between two chocolate macaron shells.
 Sounds amazing right??

 In this post we do not go into detail on the macaron making process or tips for success.
 If you are looking for more detail check out our post for Snickerdoodle Macarons for some tips from our experience.

 If you are a first time mac-maker and need some additional support, I highly recommend checking out THIS page.

 Making the macaron shell can be a frustrating process if you don’t carefully consider what is going in them to adjust the ratios perfectly.
 Macarons aren’t as forgiving as other types of cookies.

 The recipe here utilizes the French method for the chocolate shells, but if you prefer the Italian or Swiss method, go ahead and do that.

 It’s especially important with chocolate shells to account for the addition of the cocoa powder and weigh the difference or you may have some. wonky macarons.

 For these shells, I used 15 g dutch processed cocoa powder, and I add it to the almond flour and confectioner’s sugar in the food processor in the beginning.
 For chocolate shells, I reduce the amount of confectioner’s sugar to account for the added cocoa powder.

 As you will notice, the chocolate shells are quite light, so you can add a small amount of brown food gel coloring if you want them to be darker.
 Because I drizzled chocolate on top of the shells, I didn’t feel the need to make this batch darker.